 Throughout history and around the world, people have collected honey and used it both as a sweetener and medicinally.
 Modern honey connoisseurs describe varietals much in the same way a wine sommelier does, linking flavor attributes to its place of origin and the source of its nectar.
 From clover—the most common source of mass-produced honey—to wildflower, orange blossom, eucalyptus, sage, and tupelo, raw honey showcases its source.

-Add to that that by seeking out raw honey produced in small batches instead of large-scale production honey, you're helping honeybees by creating a market for people who keep them and collect their honey, which is cool.
+By seeking out raw honey produced in small batches instead of large-scale production honey, you help honeybees by creating a financial incentive for beekeepers.

 How to Use Raw Honey